Ernest Henry Wilson: Honours

 In recognition of his service to horticulture he received many awards such as the Royal Horticultural Society's Veitch Memorial Medal in 1906 and their Victoria Medal of Honour in 1912, and the George Robert White Memorial Medal of the Massachusetts Horticultural Society.
 He was a fellow of the American Academy of Arts and Sciences and received an honorary M.A. degree from Harvard University and a D.Sc. degree from Trinity College.

 Over 100 plants introduced by Wilson have received the First-Class Certificate or Awards of Merit of the Royal Horticultural Society of London.
 Sixty species and varieties of Chinese plants bear his name.
 In 1916–1917 Charles Sprague Sargent edited a partial list of his introductions as Plantae Wilsonianae.

 The Ernest Wilson Memorial Garden and a blue plaque marking his birthplace are in the Cotswold market town of Chipping Campden, Gloucestershire.
 In May 2010, a blue plaque was also erected at Birmingham Botanical Gardens, by the Birmingham Civic Society, marking Wilson's time there.

 For the 2015 Tatton Park Flower Show the gardening staff at Tatton Park, Cheshire created the China 'Mother of Gardens' exhibit.
-Many of Wilson's species were used in a design based around a traditional Chinese courtyard.
+Many species Wilson collected were used in a design based around traditional Chinese courtyard designs.